hust-workshop/hust-workshop.github.io/_posts/2021-01-04-submisssions.md

 appendices, but does not include references, for which there is no page limit.
 Papers should be submitted in PDF format.
 We kindly refer authors to the necessary <a href="https://www.ieee.org/conferences/publishing/templates.html">templates.

+New: In addition to full papers, we are accepting 2-page abstracts for short presentations at HUST’21.
+Please use the same submission format and process as for full papers.

 <div style="text-align:center;">
   <p>